 IRS Form 1099-SA

-When you withdraw funds from your HSA, referred to as “taking a distribution,” the company that administers your account is required by the IRS to report it.
-The company will send you Form 1099-SA, which provides a list of all HSA distributions made during the year, including those you make to yourself as well as any you made directly to a healthcare provider in the form of payment.
+When you withdraw funds from your HSA, referred to as “taking a distribution,” the IRS requires the company that administers your account to report it.
+The company will send you Form 1099-SA, which provides a list of all HSA distributions made during the year, including those you make to yourself and any you paid directly to a healthcare provider.

-Form 1099-SA is brief.
-When filing taxes online or with software, you can probably import the information directly into your 1040 file.
-Otherwise, it only takes a few minutes to type in the data.
-You can find instructions for Form 1099-SA on the IRS website.
-If you file your taxes by postal mail, attach a copy of the form with your returns.
+Form 1099-SA is brief, and if you file taxes online or by using tax software, you may have the option to import the information directly into your 1040 file.
+Otherwise, you will manually enter the data.
+Instructions for Form 1099-SA are on the IRS website.
+If you file your taxes by mail, attach a copy of the form with your returns.

-If Box 3 of your Form 1099-SA indicates a No. 5 distribution, you used some of your funds for non-eligible purchases.
-Any amount spent on purchases of products or services that are not HSA-eligible is subject to a 20% excise tax on top of the usual income tax.
+If Box 3 of your Form 1099-SA indicates a No. 5 distribution, that indicates you used some HSA funds for non-eligible purchases.
+Any amount spent for a purchase that is not HSA-eligible is considered both taxable income and an early withdrawal, making it subject to a 20% penalty on top of the usual income tax.

 The amount in Box 3 on your 1099-SA will appear as “other income” on your 1040 tax form.
-If you use software to complete your return, it should populate the forms automatically.
+If you use software to file your taxes, it should populate the forms automatically.
 The Box 3 amount also needs to be listed in Box 15 on your Form 8889 return.

 IRS Form 8889